aditya-v22/alpha-vantage-chart/README.md

 # Alpha Vantage Chart

 This project fetches stock data from the Alpha Vantage API and displays it in a candlestick chart with options for selecting different intervals.
+You can see live demo [here](https://alpha-vantage-chart.vercel.app/)

 ## Steps to Run the Project Locally